HigherOrderCO/HVM/README.md

 That is possible due to a new model of computation, the **Interaction Net**, which supersedes the **Turing Machine** and the **Lambda Calculus**.
 Previous implementations of this model have been inefficient in practice, however, a recent breakthrough has drastically improved its efficiency, resulting in the HVM.
-Despite being relatively new, it already beats mature compilers in some cases, and is being improved continuously.
+Despite being relatively new, it already beats mature compilers in some cases, and is being continuously improved.

 **Welcome to the massively parallel future of computers!**